Subodh2044/Final_Project/README.md

 #### Airline_War
 ![Airline_war](images/airline_war.jfif)

-## Reason selecting the topic:
-Increasing customer satisfaction is a key element for modern businesses because it not only improves the quality of customer service, but also determines the success or failure of the business in the end.
-In order to meet customer expectations and achieve higher quality levels, we need to develop a specific model of passenger satisfaction measurement.
-In this project we use the airline passenger satisfaction survey to show how the machine learning models can be utilized in order to measure passengers’ satisfaction from a variety set of service dimensions, as well as to indicate those dimensions that need to be improved.
+## Topic Background
+In the aviation industry, high-grade customer satisfaction is a key factor to run the business, as the airline industry is very competitive and customer loyalty varies with small changes in the services.
+Therefore, companies need to understand the passengers’ need to deliver unparalleled experiences to retain customers.
+Using the airline passenger satisfaction data obtained from Kaggle, we will utilize machine learning models in order to understand the reasons for passenger experience being satisfied or not.
+Based on that, improvements will be made to provide better service by the airline company.
+Also, as part of the analysis, we will be able to understand several factors which improve customer satisfaction level.
+The results will then be pitched to airline executives to determine where things are going well and where there is room for growth and improvement.
+This will ultimately help retain and bring in more customers and profits for a sustainable business model.

+## What We're Trying to Figure Out:
+In our scenario, the airline company wants to identify a customer satisfaction level, based on ratings on various aspects of airline experience.
+Hence, we will build a supervised machine learning model to classify the customer satisfaction level.
+More specifically, we will classify customers being satisfied or not and accordingly try to find out the factors related to satisfaction.

 ## Questions we hope to answer with the data:
 * What factors are key to airline passenger satisfaction?